Coastal Hazard Risk Management and Adaptation Plan (CHRMAP)

 Riverside Road, East Fremantle 2021

-As part of the community and stakeholder engagement for the CHRMAP, the Town is establishing a Community and Business Reference Group (CBRG) to help guide and provide advice around key milestones of the project.
-The members of the CBRG will act as conduits between the community and the project team, helping to share important information and knowledge both ways.
+In addition, as part of the community and stakeholder engagement for the CHRMAP, a Community and Business Reference Group was established to help guide and provide advice around key milestones of the project and act as conduits between the community and the project team, helping to share important information and knowledge both ways.

 Policy and Guidelines